7hat3eird0ne/wordIndex/README.md

 - the 'minLen' integer says what should be the minimal length avaible, this just subtracts the final index by the smallest index of the minimal length, for example if we make minLen = 2, it will make "aa" turn into 0, instead of being 27
 - the 'caseSensitive' bool says whatever it should be case sensitive or not, if it is set to false, it will just turn everything lowercase

 This is most probably everything for now.
-Feel free to use it as a normal module if it can be remotely usable in your case, just credit me somewhere visible
+Feel free to use it if it can be remotely usable in your case, just credit me somewhere visible

 Thank you for reading!